oh6hay/mattermost-plugin-reverse-shell/README.md

 # Mattermost Reverse Shell plugin

 This plugin implements a reverse shell as a server plugin.
+Also, you can execute commands and have the plugin post the stdout, stderr of the command as a message.

 ## Why?